openhealthcare/opal/doc/docs/reference/upgrading.md

 #### Tags

-As of 0.5.5, old tags in Opal are stored directly on the Tagging model rather than via Djano Reversion.
+As of 0.5.5, old tags in Opal are stored directly on the Tagging model rather than via Django Reversion.
 We can import those old tags by doing the following.

     $ python manage.py shell